 We aim to remove all offensive, racist and sexist graffiti within 2 working days of it being reported.
 Where this is not possible, it will be painted over.
 This covers both Council and private/YHN property (but to remove it from private property we need the owner's permission).

 All other types of graffiti on Council-owned structures only will be removed or obstructed when operationally possible.

 The Council is responsible for removing graffiti and fly-posters from its own buildings, street furniture or monuments.
 There is no legal time limit for doing this.

-Other structures, such as telephone boxes, bus shelters and electricity boxes, are the responsibility of the company that has placed them there.
+Other structures, such as telephone boxes, bus shelters and electricity sub-stations, are the responsibility of the company that has placed them there.

 Graffiti on private buildings, both domestic and commercial, is also the responsibility of the owner to remove or obscure.

-The Council can't remove graffiti from private households and other private property without the owner's permission.
+The Council can't remove graffiti from private houses and other private property without the owner's permission.

-Without permission of the owner, graffiti is criminal damage under section 1 of the Criminal Damage Act 1971.
-Criminal damage is a crime and should be reported to the police; anyone caught committing damage could be arrested.
+Without permission of the owner of the surface, graffiti is criminal damage under section 1 of the Criminal Damage Act 1971.
+Criminal damage is a crime and should be reported to the police.
+Anyone caught committing damage could be arrested.